 For more information: https://www.arrl.org/cept

-Licensed radio amateurs coming from countries – members of CEPT and countries participating in CEPT
+B) Licensed radio amateurs coming from countries – members of CEPT and countries participating in CEPT

-Radio amateurs, citizens of a country – member or the Conference of Europe for Post-offices and Telecommunications (CEPT) – who possess a valid radio amateur license, which brings written evidence that it is issued according to the constitution T/R 61-01 of CEPT, have the right to operate their amateur radio stations as “portable” and “mobile” (not a fixed station ) while their visit in Greece without having to issue a Greek license for up to three (3) months.
+Radio amateurs, citizens of a country – member or the Conference of Europe for Post-offices and Telecommunications (CEPT) – who possess a valid radio amateur license and bring written evidence that it is issued according to the constitution T/R 61-01 of CEPT, have the right to operate their amateur radio stations as “portable” and “mobile” (not a fixed station) while they are visiting Greece, without having to issue a Greek license, for up to three (3) months.
 The operation is according to the category of their radio amateur licenses.
 These “mobile” or “portable” stations can be powered from main power on the temporary place of stay (hotels, guest rooms etc.).
-Foreign radio amateurs can operate a fixed station as well, same regulations as the local ham radio operators apply.
+Foreign radio amateurs can operate a fixed station as well.
+In this case, same regulations as the Greek radio amateurs apply.

-If the radio amateur stays in country beyond three months, a “Greek” license has to be granted!
+If the radio amateur stays in the country beyond three months, a Greek license has to be granted.

-The radio amateur coming from CEPT countries with a CEPT (Harec) license may obtain a category 1 (yellow color) license with a SV1, SV2 … SV9 call pattern based on the foreign HAREC certificate.
+The radio amateur coming from CEPT countries with a CEPT (Harec) license will obtain a category 1 (yellow color) license with a SV1, SV2 … SV9 call pattern based on the foreign HAREC certificate.
 These radio amateurs DO NOT obtain an SV0 call due to legislation change in 2013.
 (The necessary procedure is described under point D).

 The following countries outside Europe also participate in CEPT Recommendation T/R 61-01: